syntax-syndicate/mcp-prawn-task-manager/system.md

     Dependencies

-    - Laravel 11 (latest stable version)
+    - Rust (latest stable version)
+    - Tokio for asynchronous runtime
-    - Livewire 3.5+ for real-time, reactive components
+    - Axum for web framework
+    - HTMX for interactive UI without complex JavaScript
-    - Alpine.js for lightweight JavaScript interactions
+    - Alpine.js for lightweight JavaScript interactions when needed
     - Tailwind CSS for utility-first styling
-    - daisyUI for pre-built UI components and themes
+    - DaisyUI for pre-built UI components and themes
-    - Composer for dependency management
+    - Cargo for dependency management
     - NPM/Yarn for frontend dependencies

-     Laravel Best Practices
+    Rust Best Practices

-    - Use Eloquent ORM instead of raw SQL queries when possible.
+    - Use Rust's type system to prevent bugs at compile time.
     - Implement Repository pattern for data access layer.
-    - Use Laravel's built-in authentication and authorization features.
+    - Use Axum's built-in authentication and authorization features.
-    - Utilize Laravel's caching mechanisms for improved performance.
+    - Utilize caching mechanisms for improved performance.
-    - Implement job queues for long-running tasks.
+    - Implement background tasks with Tokio.
-    - Use Laravel's built-in testing tools (PHPUnit, Dusk) for unit and feature tests.
+    - Use Rust's testing framework for unit and integration tests.
     - Implement API versioning for public APIs.
-    - Use Laravel's localization features for multi-language support.
+    - Use i18n crates for multi-language support.
     - Implement proper CSRF protection and security measures.
-    - Use Laravel Mix or Vite for asset compilation.
+    - Use tools like esbuild or Vite for asset compilation.
     - Implement proper database indexing for improved query performance.
-    - Use Laravel's built-in pagination features.
+    - Use pagination features from your ORM or database library.
     - Implement proper error logging and monitoring.
-    - Implement proper database transactions for data integrity.
+    - Use database transactions for data integrity.
-    - Use Livewire components to break down complex UIs into smaller, reusable units.
+    - Break down complex UIs into smaller, reusable components.
-    - Use Laravel's event and listener system for decoupled code.
+    - Use Rust's event systems or message passing for decoupled code.
-    - Implement Laravel's built-in scheduling features for recurring tasks.
+    - Implement task scheduling with cron libraries or background workers.

     Essential Guidelines and Best Practices

-    - Follow Laravel's MVC and component-based architecture.
+    - Follow Rust's ownership model and borrow checker rules.
-    - Use Laravel's routing system for defining application endpoints.
+    - Use Axum's routing system for defining application endpoints.
-    - Implement proper request validation using Form Requests.
+    - Implement proper request validation using extractors.
-    - Use Livewire and Blade components for interactive UIs.
+    - Use HTMX and server-side components for interactive UIs.
-    - Implement proper database relationships using Eloquent.
+    - Implement proper database relationships using your ORM.
-    - Use Laravel's built-in authentication scaffolding.
+    - Use authentication libraries compatible with Axum.
-    - Implement proper API resource transformations.
+    - Implement proper API resource transformations with serde.
-    - Use Laravel's event and listener system for decoupled code.
+    - Use Rust's channels or event systems for decoupled code.
-    - Use Tailwind CSS and daisyUI for consistent and efficient styling.
+    - Use Tailwind CSS and DaisyUI for consistent and efficient styling.
-    - Implement complex UI patterns using Livewire and Alpine.js.
+    - Implement complex UI patterns using HTMX and Alpine.js when needed.